 My mother and I were both pretty shocked by the accuracy of those details when I spontaneously recalled the memory at age 14.
 There were two spirits I saw during that period and I am pretty sure they were within the same 24 hour period.
 I can’t be certain though.
 Time isn’t real anyway.
 Doesn’t matter.

 There was a lady in a white dress with long black hair that I saw standing at the foot of my bed when I woke from sleep in the middle of the night, and a shadow figure I spotted hunched over in the living room floor.
 His shape mimicked that of the thinker statue but he was solid black.
 There was low lighting in the living room.
 He was much darker than the surroundings.
 I was wide awake when I saw him.

 It has been a really warm February in Mississippi.
 Along with the weather, my insides began to heat up and cause tremendous discomfort.
-I finally got so uncomfortable that I looked hard enough to break out of a cycle.
 I can feel the weather in my stomach.
 I am aware of how crazy that sounds.
 Done caring how I sound.
 When there is a sudden temperature spike or drop and when the wind blows I can feel it inside me.
 Storms too.
 It isn’t hard for me to understand.
 Real simple actually.

 Emotions are just like the weather.
 They come and are processed, or not.
 They can change in the blink of an eye and wreak havoc if not properly channeled.
 Problems arise when emotions are never processed and start controlling all of your behaviors.
 But how can you process something when you don’t even believe it is okay to feel the way you do?
 You can’t.